cuemacro/finmarketpy/PLANNED_FEATURES.md

 * Add a wrapper for bqplot (Bloomberg's open source plotting library designed for Jupyter notebook)
 * Add a wrapper for vispy, high performance GPU accelerated (partially done)
-* Add more chart types across the various engines, in particular for matplotlib including FOMC style dotplot (aka beeswarm plot)
+* Add more chart types across the various engines, in particular for plotly and matplotlib including FOMC style dotplot (aka beeswarm plot)
 * Add more animated chart types (surface currently implemented for matplotlib, want to add for plotly)
 * Adding tests based on pytest (although guess this is tricky, given output is graphical)
 * Add more examples